 It sounds like a dream, doesn’t it?
-To hop across the globe from continent to continent, between cities and countrysides, from beaches to mountains, and anywhere else your compass takes you is a desire for many travelers.
-Well, around the world ticket is very much possible and is not necessarily out of reach.
+To hop across the globe from continent to continent, between cities and countryside, from beaches to mountains, and anywhere else your compass takes you is a desire for many travelers.
+An around-the-world ticket is very much possible and is not necessarily out of reach.

-What took great explorers like Marco Polo and Christopher Columbus years or decades is now accessible in denominations of months, weeks, or even days for those who have the desire!
+What took great explorers like Marco Polo and Christopher Columbus years or decades is now accessible in denominations of months, weeks, or even days for those who desire!

 That’s why we’ve compiled this list of ways to do it and tips to make it efficient, affordable, and enjoyable.
-Let’s take a look at how you can best make your way around the earth by plane, boat, train, and car.
+Let’s look at how you can best travel around the Earth by plane, boat, train, and car.

 - Around the World Plane Tickets